 Among other things, our company has provided foodstuffs, helping to ensure the continued operation of an institution responding to the difficult social and economic challenges of the present day.

-The donation by the Motor Oil group has helped the more general endeavor, through which more than 1,700 families in financial difficulty have found relief.
+The donation by the Motor Oil group has helped the more general endeavor, through which more than I.700 families in financial difficulty have found relief.

-Additionally, in an effort to help families facing financial difficulties in Corinth and the surrounding region during Christmas and Easter holidays, MOTOR OIL distributed 1,340 food stamps to help them meet nutritional needs and put food on the holiday table.
-During the holiday period also financially supported, against through donations in the region and municipality of Corinth, the municipality of Loutraki, the municipal wards of Solygeia- Saronikos, Isthmia, Agioi Theodoroi, to the "Agia Olympias" foundation, the "Kivotos tou Paidiou" children's charity, churches, etc. The company has also supplied foodstuffs to the food and clothing bank set up in 2013 by the Metropolitan Church of Corinth, which supports 140 families in great need, and has also helped the Agioi Theodoroi Farmers' Cooperative to meet the needs of children from indigent local families.
-Finally, it supported the charity work of the Holy Metropolis of Lampi, Syvritos and Sfakia.
+Additionally, in an effort to help families facing financial difficulties in Corinth and the surrounding region during Christmas and Easter holidays, MOTOR OIL distributed 1,240 food stamps to help them meet nutritional needs and put food on the holiday table.
+During the holiday period also financially supported, again through donations in the region of Peloponnesus, the municipality of Corinth, the municipality of Loutraki, the Agia Olympia foundation, the Kivotos tou Paidiou children's charity, churches, etc. The company has also supplied foodstuffs to the food and clothing bank set up in 2013 by the Metropolitan Church of Corinth, which supports 140 families in great need, and has also helped the Special Vocational Education and Training Workshop of Corinth to provide meals to its students.
+It also provided food to the Efthymio Center, thus helping provide meals to the children studying there.
+Finally, it provided assistance to the Women's Association of Agioi Theodoroi, which prepares and distributes snacks to 70 children of financial vulnerable families studying at the 1st Primary School of Agioi Theodoroi.